Use of Blood Products in a Radiation Emergency

 - Cytomegalovirus infection

-- Blood and blood product irradiation will prevent PT-GVHD.
+- Blood and blood product irradiation will prevent TA-GVHD.

 - Both irradiation and leukocyte reduction are recommended when these are available.